-Housing for relocated families was inadequate.
+Another major challenge for the relocated families was housing.
 The RCMP had expected the relocatees to build "traditional" homes from natural materials, but the Itivimiut had no experience with using stone and sod for building shelters.
-Even the Tununirmiut had some access to wood.
+Even the Tununirmiut were used to having some access to wood.
 On top of that, snow conditions were different on Ellesmere Island, making the construction of snow houses difficult.
 Between 1953 and 1955, scrap lumber was scavenged from the RCMP detachment at Craig Harbour and used to supplement canvas and local materials for houses.
-The houses were heated with seal-oil lamps and insulated with local plant material and imported buffalo and reindeer hides attained from the local RCMP-run store.58 In 1959, the government granted loans to five families to purchase housing.
-The loans were part of the Eskimo Loan Fund, set up in 1952.59 That year five low-cost permanent housing units were shipped to Grise Fiord and the Lindstrom Peninsula.
+The houses were heated with seal-oil lamps and insulated with local plant material and imported buffalo and reindeer hides attained from the local RCMP-run store.

+In 1959, the AANDC granted loans to five families to purchase housing.
+The loans were part of the Eskimo Loan Fund, set up in 1952.
+That year five low-cost permanent housing units were shipped to Grise Fiord and the Lindstrom Peninsula.
 When Itivimiut and Tununirmiut moved their perspective settlements to Grise Fiord in 1961, they each set up their houses on opposite sides of the RCMP buildings, thereby maintaining a division even in the new settlement.
 At the same time, five additional houses were constructed, bringing the total number of houses to ten.
-The houses were generally only 12 feet by 16 feet, but were expected to house five to six people.
+The houses were generally 12 feet by 16 feet, and were expected to house five to six people.
 Not only were the new accommodations incredibly cramped, but five of the houses had been constructed without chimneys because the proper supplies had not been received.
+By 1962, only one Inuk, Samwillie Elijasialak, had opted to live in a makeshift house he constructed from scrap materials rather than purchase a house via the Eskimo Loan Fund.
 In 1964, all of the houses were again moved into one row on the east side of the police and school buildings.
 Even at this point though, the families from Inukjuak and those from Pond Inlet set up their homes at a distance from one another.
-They continued to remain separate within the settlement.60
+They continued to remain separate within the settlement.